kodethon/kodethon.github.io/_posts/2017-03-28-hello-world.markdown

 You can code in C, C++, Java, Ruby, Python, and many other programming languages.
 You can code alone or together with other people.

+Explore around.
 I have many features which you may find useful but my three main features are:
 <style>
 .card-header {
 	background-color: transparent;